rutikekre/snowflake_cortex_agents_demo/use_cases/staybnb/README.md

 3. **RENTAL_HOME_ROOMS_STRUCTURED**
    Contains the rooms and all available appliances per room per home.

+> [!IMPORTANT]
+> Multimodal LLMs are currently in PrPr and only accessible to specific Snowflake accounts.

 ## Unstructured Data & Use Cases
 Each property has a description that includes information about the surrounding location, the outdoor area, the host, etc.